is no fidelity, no mercy,

 progress is this: the grudge that chains you to the past.

-with a confused emotional life will go astray simply because his unconscious
+with a confused emotional life will go astray simply because their unconscious

-resistance to authority prevents him from clinging to the rock of true
+resistance to authority prevents them from clinging to the rock of true

 The Call Back

-But to tell someone that he is living in sin and
+But to tell others that they are living in sin and

-As for what will actually happen to this poor soul . . . well, only God can
+As for what will actually happen to those poor souls . . . well, only God can

 make that judgment.